c4cs/c4cs.github.io/_commands/os_x/screencapture.md

 ### Where to install

-'screencapture' comes  built with OSX's command-line tools.
+`screencapture` comes  built with OSX's command-line tools.
 If you don't have them, you can install them via:

 ~~~ bash
 xcode-select --install